LWM2M

 Firmware url The URL from which the new version of the firmware will be downloaded.

-SER The supported data formats are TLV, TEXT, JSON and OPAQUE.
+SER The supported data formats are TLV, JSON, CBOR, TEXT, OPAQUE, SENML_JSON and SENML_CBOR.
+DEFAULT restores the standard behavior.

 requestJson The raw CoAP request can be specified using the following JSON syntax.